2002–03 Mighty Ducks of Anaheim season

 The 2002–03 Mighty Ducks of Anaheim season was the Ducks' tenth season in franchise history.
-The club qualified for the Stanley Cup Finals for the first time in franchise history, falling to the New Jersey Devils.
+The club qualified for the Stanley Cup Final for the first time in franchise history, falling to the New Jersey Devils.

 Off season

 After missing the play offs for the third time in a row, Anaheim made drastic changes in the summer, off the ice as well on the ice.
 GM Pierre Gauthier was fired after failing to acquire forwards to provide the necessary goal scoring.
 Brian Murray was promoted to the position of general manager and made a lot of changes.
 He hired their farm team's head coach Mike Babcock who stated in his first ever press conference that his team would work very hard and relentlessly.
 Murray's first big move at the 2002 draft was a trade with the New Jersey Devils : he traded defenceman Oleg Tverdovsky and forward Jeff Friesen in exchange for Petr Sykora, rookies Mike Commodore and Jean-Francois Damphousse, who saw some brief action last season as back-up goalie to Martin Brodeur.
 Additional free agent signings were veterans Adam Oates, Frederik Olausson and Jason Krog.
 Three rookies got regular roster spots : Kurt Sauer, Stanislav Chistov and Alexei Smirnov.
 Martin Gerber became the Mighty Ducks new back up goalie, having had a lot of experience as a starter in the Swedish league.